cknoll/git-voting/README.md

 ## Motivation

-(This section was included later in repsonse to questions and citicism.
+(This section was included later in response to questions and criticism.
 It is not necessary to technically understand the rest.)

 ### Why Should the Free Software Community Think About Online Voting?